-Warwick School District reserves the right to use student photographs and/or videos for in-house publications and as part of its instructional program (i.e. district calendar, newsletter), our website, and/or school district social media accounts (district level accounts only).
-We may also use student photographs and/or videos for our broadcasting class, or in the evaluation of student teachers.
+Warwick School District reserves the right to use student photographs and/or videos for in-house publications and as part of its instructional program (i.e. newsletter, teacher website), our website, and/or school district social media accounts (district level accounts only).
 Any families who do not wish to have photographs or images of students used for Warwick School District purposes shall write an opt-out letter to the principal of their child's school.
 This letter should be completed each year.